 Riddled with idiosyncrasies of multiple internal and external agents, all businesses can be thought of as deceptively organized systems where Murphy’s Laws almost always hold good.
 Every new business decision may completely change the paradigm within which the decision was originally conceptualized.
 In other words, every solved problem may lead to an array of new problems to deal with.
-Therefore, our approach to Analytics and its education accounts for the fact that data-driven decision-making may be a continuous pursuit.
+Therefore, our approach to analytics training accounts for the fact that data-driven decision-making may be a continuous pursuit.
 And to be well-trained to deal with such a situation, a data analyst needs to be well-versed with not just the tried-and-tested static solutions but also the dynamic process of how a never-before-seen ghost problem can be approached and solved through analytical means.
 It seems the sexiest job in the 21st Century comes with a disclaimer.
 Given this perspective, Analytics cannot be considered an exact science but a discipline that cyclically gives rise to bigger and better data-driven decision-making.
-Therefore, we have posited and adopted an Emergent philosophy of education for Analytics.
+Therefore, we have posited and adopted an Emergent philosophy of analytics training.

 At TheMathCompany, learning how to make analytics succeed in an organization is core to our training offering.
 Here are key components that make our training exercises effective–